 If you decide to book at the very last minute and tickets are sold out online, there is still another option.

-You can personally purchase your tickets in Aguas Calientes at the Peruvian Ministry of Culture office.
+You can personally purchase your tickets in Aguas Calientes at the Peruvian Ministry of Culture office. they release 1000 spare tickets that you can buy in person with your passport in hand.

 In this case, our itinerary works as follows: